gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 NVRTC integration in the Python side is pretty straight-forward.
 We map the original PyTorch dtype to its corresponding C++ dtype, such as from `torch.float32` to `float` and `torch.bfloat16` to `nv_bfloat16`.
 The kernel code is read from `kernel.cu`, split based on a pre-defined marker, and the header code is generated using a Python string template, as discussed previously.

-One problem I noticed why working with `torch.cuda._compile_kernel()` is that it doesn't handle kernels using more than 48kb shared memory correctly.
+One problem I noticed while working with `torch.cuda._compile_kernel()` is that it doesn't handle kernels using more than 48kb shared memory correctly.
 According to NVIDIA's rules, such kernels require explicit opt-in via `cudaFuncSetAttribute()`.
 I do have this in my original matmul kernel https://github.com/gau-nernst/learn-cuda/blob/4038627c/02b_matmul_tensorop/common.h#L88.
 Looking inside `_compile_kernel()` internals, I figured I could do the same thing with `libcuda`.

 ```python
 from torch.cuda._utils import _check_cuda, _get_cuda_library